dibble-james/LinQL/docs/AdvancedConfiguration.md

 Here you can register any extra serializers, convetions, etc that are required to enable you to serialise and deserialise requests and responses from the server.

+### `<AdditionalFiles LinQLExtraNamespaces="" />`
+If you have any custom scalars or types defined outside of the client that require an import, you can add these namespaces as a `;` delimited list on the file include in the csproj.
+Eg `LinQLExtraNamespaces="NodaTime;System.Spatial"`